Neetz78/DATA533_Lab2/.ipynb_checkpoints/README-checkpoint.md

             * seasy(),smedium(),sdiff() for the classes easy, medium and difficult respectively which calls the function from the respective super class to select,search and display.
     * Module nutrition displays the calorie count of the user chosen dish
 * The csv file Recipe.csv contains a list of ingredients and the recipe ideas for the ingredients with recipe links and calorie values for each dish.
-* The Code.ipynb is the main file which has the execution and importing all packages to run the program.
+* The Code.ipynb is the main file which imports recipes package and calls the function recipe using it..